 To add a Tiramisu snippet open the Snippet section in the Inspector and click Tiramisu.

-Each side of the input image must be divisible by 32, e.g. 512x256px or 640x800px.
+Each side of the input image must be divisible by 32, e.g. 512x256 pixels or 640x800 pixels.
 This is due to the presence of the 2D Max pooling blocks.

 Simon Jégou, Michal Drozdzal, David Vazquez, Adriana Romero, Yoshua Bengio: The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation, 2016.